Relics of Sariputta and Moggallana: Burma

 Following the tour of the relics in Burma in 1950, Burmese Prime Minister U Nu asked India for a portion of the relics for Burma to keep permanently.
 Later that year, Indian Prime Minister Jawaharlal Nehru agreed to make a "permanent loan" of a portion of the relics to Burma in what was seen as a gesture of goodwill toward its newly independent neighbor.
 Burma's portion of the relics arrived from Calcutta in 1951, on the same day as some relics from the Buddha himself.
 Like the first visit, they were received by a large crowd and were put on tour around the Burma.
 The relics were then housed in a shrine near Botatuang Pagoda, which was destroyed in World War II and was being reconstructed.
 Although the Burmese government originally intended to house the relics at the Botatuang Pagoda after reconstruction, following the completion of the Kaba Aye Pagoda in 1952, Prime Minister U Nu decided to permanently house them at the Kaba Aye Pagoda in Yangon instead.

 Sri Lanka

 Sri Lanka also obtained a portion of the relics, which were brought from Sanchi in 1952 and kept at the temple of the Maha Bodhi Society in Colombo.
 The relics are exhibited annually during the local celebration of the Buddha's birthday, Vesak Day.
 In 2015, the Maha Bodhi Society broke with tradition by showing the relics to Pope Francis outside of the duration of the annual festival.
-Responding to critics, the head of the society stated that no pope had set foot inside a Buddhist temple since 1984, and added that "religious leaders have to play a positive role to unite [their] communities instead of dividing".
+Responding to critics, the head of the society, Banagala Upatissa Thero, stated that no pope had set foot inside a Buddhist temple since 1984, and added that "religious leaders have to play a positive role to unite [their] communities instead of dividing".